You’ve written your first draft!

-Do you sit and let your manuscript languish while you decide on the way forward?
-Or do you get cracking with the next exciting milestone of your author journey?
+Let your manuscript languish while you decide on the way forward?
+Or get cracking with the next exciting milestone of your author journey?

 I know you didn’t write your first draft just to hide it away forever, so let me help clarify what your next stages need to be when it comes to getting your book ready to publish.